 Specifically when talking about eating and moving as our body needs, mindfulness can help us fully enjoy a meal/ activity and the experience of eating/ moving.
 With moderation, balance, and appropriate restraint in mind (yes, I’m looking at you decorated dessert table…).

-Here are 5 tips to support more mindful living to help you in navigate this celebratory season while keeping health and happiness top of mind:
+Here are 5 tips to support more mindful living to help you in navigating this celebratory season while keeping health and happiness top of mind:

 1. Start your day with Movement.